Skip to content

 • Method 1:

-If you are using createNativeStackNavigator(); to create a native navigation stack, it is recommended to use the screenListeners method to start collection, which can count the page load duration, specific usage is as follows:
+If you use createNativeStackNavigator(); to create a native navigation stack, it is recommended to use the screenListeners method to enable collection.
+This allows the collection of page loading duration.
+Specific usage is as follows:

 import {FTRumReactNavigationTracking} from './FTRumReactNavigationTracking';